abawwad1/ROBO-autonomous-surveillance-robot/README.md

-# ROBO-autonomous-surveillance-robot
-Graduation project: An autonomous indoor surveillance robot built as a mobile platform using basic microcontrollers, actuators, sensors, and computer vision.
+# Autonomous Indoor Surveillance Robot

+## 📌 Project Overview

+An autonomous indoor surveillance robot designed to continuously patrol indoor environments while providing live video monitoring of the environment.

+The robot integrates embedded systems, multiple sensors, motor control, computer vision, and wireless communication to enable autonomous movement, obstacle avoidance, environmental monitoring, and safety alerts.

+This project was developed as a graduation project in Intelligent Systems Engineering.